chandap1717-pixel/prism-anonymous/README.md

 ```

 This filename is only a convention.
 Any causal-prior file can be used by passing its path through `--causal_path`.

+The lag-aware prior is constructed offline from the training split only and is kept fixed during model training, validation, and testing.
+It is used as a contextual semantic prior rather than as a ground-truth causal graph or a direct propagation adjacency matrix.

 ## Notes